Virtual FoNS Research Showcase 2021

 The FoNS Showcase 2021 comprises two separate competitions for the PhD students: the first one is an oral presentation competition taking place during DAY ONE and DAY TWO.
 The second is a poster and video competition where students will present their research to judges in advance (Take a look at the submissions).

 Your chance to vote!
 The people’s choice prize: Take a look at the submissions and vote for your favourite video as part of the people’s choice prize.
-Voting is open to the whole Imperial community – be sure to submit your vote before the 30 September 2021, 5:00 pm!
+Voting is open to the whole Imperial community – be sure to submit your vote by the 30 September 2021!

 The prize winners of both oral and poster presenters will be announced on Friday 1 October 2021.